juliangrtz/KnightsTour/README.md

-# Springerproblem
+# Knight's Tour
-Eine grafische C#-Implementierung des Springerproblems.
+A graphical C# implementation of the Knight's Tour.

-TBD: Nach Unity portieren
+TBD: Port to Unity